Did Schopenhauer Think Reading is Bad for You? (yes, sort of)

 In a related essay, Thinking for Oneself, Schopenhauer wrote, "A man can apply himself of his own free will to reading and learning, while he cannot to thinking.
 Thinking must be kindled like a fire by a draught and sustained by some kind of interest in the subject” (3).

-Or, put more concisely, reading is easy, but thinking is not.
+Or, put more concisely, reading is easy, but thinking is hard.

 Schopenhauer believed that reading without also critically engaging the material (active reading) is an exercise in intellectual passivity; it stamps the mind with another's ideas that are not your own.
 This can become an intellectually paralyzing habit, getting to the point where independent thought is not possible without the crutch of a book.

 I would add one recommendation to Schopenhauer's advice: write.
 Keep a private journal or a public blog.
 If too much reading is bad for you, then writing can be an antidote, something creative, generative, and even self-revealing.
-It has been for me.
 Writing is also often difficult, especially if you've conditioned your mind to avoid thinking your own thoughts.
 The challenge of writing well will help you appreciate quality writing from others.
-Put simply, writing will improve the quality of your reading, and vice versa.
+I promise that writing will improve the quality of your reading and vice versa.

-For me, reading is a godsend, the ability to transcend time and space in order to escape, at least for a little while, from the tedium of the real world.
-Schopenhauer's wholly practical approach seems to miss the therapeutic role of just letting the imagination drift by reading a good book from a gifted storyteller.
+For me, reading is a godsend, the ability to transcend time and space in order to escape, at least for a little while, from the tedium of the office world I normally inhabit.
+But Schopenhauer's wholly practical approach seems to miss the therapeutic role of just letting the imagination drift by reading a good book from a gifted storyteller.
 I'm a fan of science fiction, fantasy, and horror, and can offer no deeper justification for reading those genres than the flights of fancy they offer.
 I'm better for it.
 Schopenhauer would probably not approve, but that's okay.

 After all, no meal is complete without dessert.